 We Are: Pentecostal—Pentecost for over 1500 years was a celebration in Jerusalem that brought in Jews from all over the world.
 But on the Day of Pentecost that came just ten days after Jesus ascended back into heaven, the meaning of Pentecost was forever changed!
 Followers of Jesus—now empowered by an infilling of the Holy Spirit—began to take the good news of Jesus all over the world.
 These Spirit-filled Christians preached the Gospel and won converts to Christ even among hostile crowds, performed miracles and wonders, stood up to pagan priests and persecuting governmental leaders, and established a whole new way of living as Christ-followers.
 We, too, can be Pentecostal followers of Jesus Christ today.

 Selah—The word Selah appears nearly 70 times in the Bible, almost exclusively in the Psalms.
 Although it is primarily a musical term, it applies beautifully to our summer series.
 It means a pause.
 Throughout the Psalms, Selah appears at the end of a verse, at the end of the psalm, or sometimes even mid-sentence.
 But each one of them is perfectly placed by the Spirit-inspired authors to get us to take a breath and deeply contemplate what we just read or sang.

-We will be returning to a couple of these series in 2022, and we’ll be launching some brand new ones as well.
-In either case, if you don’t have a home church in the northern Kent County area, we would love to have you join us!
+We will be returning to a couple of these series in 2023, and we’ll be launching some brand-new ones as well.
+If you don’t have a home church in the northern Kent County area, we would love to have you join us!